nanomq/nanomq/docs/en_US/installation/build-options.md

 To build NanoMQ, you will need a C99 compatible compiler and [CMake](https://www.cmake.org/) version 3.13 or newer.

-Basically, you need to compile and install NanoMQ by following steps :
+Basically, you need to compile and install NanoMQ by following the steps :

 ```bash
 $ mkdir build